simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 One example of successful ICS security implementation is the **energy sector**, which has implemented **stringent security measures** after several high-profile cyber attacks in recent years.
 Energy companies have implemented **network segmentation**, **access controls**, and other security measures to **reduce the risk of cyber attacks** on their ICS.

-Additionally, many companies in the energy sector have implemented **continuous monitoring programs** that allow them to detect and respond to cyber threats in real-time.
+Also, many companies in the energy sector have implemented **continuous monitoring programs** that allow them to detect and respond to cyber threats in real-time.
 These programs use **advanced analytics** and **machine learning** to identify anomalous behavior and potential security incidents before they can cause significant damage.

 Also, some energy companies have implemented **threat intelligence sharing programs** that allow them to share information about cyber threats with other companies in the industry.
 This collaboration helps to improve the overall security posture of the energy sector and reduce the risk of successful cyber attacks.